To Be Filled

 Again, for emphasis: an engine needs to be empty before it can be filled.

 Emptiness terrifies people.
 It doesn’t seem natural, and it isn’t.
 The human heart was built by God to yearn for God and be filled by God.
-God reminded people of this throughout stories and prophecy in the Old Testament, but the severity of human dependence on God was proclaimed boldly when it arrived at the center of The Beatitudes that kicked off Jesus’ Sermon on the Mount:
+God reminds people of this throughout stories and prophecy in the Old Testament, but it’s only in The Beatitudes where the mechanisms of this emptiness are explained:

 “Blessed are the poor in spirit, for theirs is the kingdom of heaven… Blessed are those who hunger and thirst for righteousness, for they will be filled.”
 (Matthew 5:3, 6)

-People typically consider themselves poor in spirit, and recognize their hunger and thirst for redemption and righteousness, around the same time they see how nothing outside of God has lifted their spirit or quenched that thirst.
-Recognizing this nothingness, emptiness, and total dependence on God is an act of repentance, worship, and supplication (asking) all at the same time.
+The lesson here is one Jesus wants all listeners to believe: don’t wait until you hit rock bottom, at the point of your deepest emptiness, to realize nothing outside of God can fill you.
+Instead, look in your heart and witness to this nothingness, emptiness, and total dependence on God as a daily act of repentance, worship, and supplication.
 It’s a great place to begin a pursuit of God, either for the first time in your life, or at the beginning of every day.

-Reflecting on this passage, author and theologian Martyn Lloyd-Jones noted the correct relationship of people to the God they rely on: “[Nothingness] means the complete absence of pride, a complete absence of self-assurance and self-reliance.
+Reflecting on this passage, author and theologian Martyn Lloyd-Jones noted the natural relationship between empty people and the generous God they rely on: “[Nothingness] means the complete absence of pride, a complete absence of self-assurance and self-reliance.
 It means the consciousness that we are nothing in the presence of God.
 It is nothing, then, that we can produce; it is nothing that we can do in ourselves.
 It is just this tremendous awareness of our utter nothingness as we come face to face with God.”

 Then God, because of his love, rushes into your heart.
-With the same life-giving wind that breathed life into Adam, the same powerful wind that divided the Red Sea and turned it into dry land, and the same gentle whisper that promised God’s intimate presence, God still rushes into people who acknowledge their emptiness before him.
+With the same life-giving wind that breathed life into Adam, the same powerful wind that divided the Red Sea and turned it into dry land, and the same gentle whisper that promised God’s intimate presence, God still rushes into people who acknowledge their emptiness before him, and gives them his very breath.

 Emptiness isn’t natural.
 You were made to be filled with God’s presence and power.